silverstripe/cwp/docs/en/01_Working_with_projects/05_Customising_the_starter_theme.md

 ## Modifying template files

-The starter and Wātea themes are built with the same [template syntax SilverStripe developers are used to](https://docs.silverstripe.org/en/4/developer_guides/templates).
+The CWP Starter and Wātea themes are built with the same [template syntax SilverStripe developers are used to](https://docs.silverstripe.org/en/4/developer_guides/templates).
 Here's what has been changed from the previous "default" theme:

 * Use [Bootstrap 3](http://getbootstrap.com) HTML and CSS, instead of Bootstrap 2
 * Use a new, simplified build chain ([Laravel Mix](https://laravel.com/docs/5.4/mix))